YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 and (non-predicate) constants and variables.
 These two predicate symbols are interpreted as "syntactic equality" and "syntactic disequality" resp. and all other symbols adopt the Herbrand interpretation: they just denote themselves.
 Note that such formulae might be infinte (yes, an infinitely long formula like `F1 & F2 | F3 & F4 | ...`), and
-for a finite representation of which we may need recursively define names for them, for example:
+for a finite representation of which we may need recursively defined names for them, for example:
  `is_nat x := x == O | fresh y in x == S y & is_nat y`, which expands into the infinite formula:
 ```
   x == O